nytimes/gizmo/README.md

 For pubsub via Amazon's SNS/SQS, you can use the `pubsub/aws` package.

 For pubsub via Google's Pubsub, you can use the `pubsub/gcp` package.
-This package offers 2 ways of publishing to Google PubSub. `gcp.NewPublisher` uses the RPC client and `gcp.NewHTTPPublisher` will plublish over plain HTTP, which is useful for the App Engine standard environment.
+This package offers 2 ways of publishing to Google PubSub. `gcp.NewPublisher` uses the RPC client and `gcp.NewHTTPPublisher` will publish over plain HTTP, which is useful for the App Engine standard environment.

 For pubsub via Kafka topics, you can use the `pubsub/kafka` package.